omnetpp/docs.omnetpp.org/docs/articles/omnetpp-debugging-tips.md

   debugger-attach-command="code --open-url \"vscode://vadimcn.vscode-lldb/launch/config?{request:'attach', pid:'%u'}\""
   ```

-Both approach will allow you to drop into the debugger interactively from Qtenv.
+Both approaches will allow you to drop into the debugger interactively from Qtenv.

 ### Pretty Printing OMNeT++ Data Structures